Wheelchair Accessible Cape Town

-Cape Town and the surrounding areas are pretty wheelchair accessible.
+Cape Town and the surrounding areas are wheelchair-accessible.
 Almost all major tourist attractions provide good service for wheelchair users.
 And most importantly (at least for me), I always found wheelchair-accessible restrooms.
-There surely are things to improve, like high pavements or a few missing curb drops.
+There indeed are things to improve, like high pavements or a few missing curb drops.
 But the city of Cape Town is continuously working to improve its wheelchair accessibility.
-Taking the accessible Citysightseeing Tour Bus is a great way to see Cape Town’s major sights.
+The accessible Citysightseeing Tour Bus is a great way to see Cape Town’s major sights.

 Bloubergstrand